Humans-Machines/styleguide/html-css-sass/README.md

         }
     }

-    /* Do: Prefix state clases to tell what is going on */ .is-activated {
+    /* Do: Prefix state classes to tell what is going on */ .is-activated {
         display: block;
     }

 Modular CSS simplifies code and facilitates refactoring.
 It produces self-documenting and reusable code that doesn’t influence outside its scope.
 It is predictable, maintainable, and performant.

-### Nesting

--

-As a rule, if a selector will work without being nested then do not nest it.
-The only exception that BEM allows for this rule is styling elements based on the state of a block or its modifier.
-For example, you might have .btn__text and then .btn--orange .btn__text to override the text color of a button when a modifier is applied. // TODO

-### Mobile first // TODO
+### Responsiveness / Mobile first

-#### Read from Bootstrap
-Responsive
-Bootstrap’s responsive styles are built to be responsive, an approach that’s often referred to as mobile-first.
-We use this term in our docs and largely agree with it, but at times it can be too broad.
-While not every component must be entirely responsive in Bootstrap, this responsive approach is about reducing CSS overrides by pushing you to add styles as the viewport becomes larger.

-Across Bootstrap, you’ll see this most clearly in our media queries.
-In most cases, we use min-width queries that begin to apply at a specific breakpoint and carry up through the higher breakpoints.
-For example, a .d-none applies from min-width: 0 to infinity.
-On the other hand, a .d-md-none applies from the medium breakpoint and up.

-At times we’ll use max-width when a component’s inherent complexity requires it.
-At times, these overrides are functionally and mentally clearer to implement and support than rewriting core functionality from our components.
-We strive to limit this approach, but will use it from time to time.
+- Make sure every component is entirely responsive
+- Default your CSS for less capable devices
+- Style components for the smallest viewport first (Mobile first)
+- Overwrite styles to adapt to larger viewports via media queries
+- Don’t use media queries for the default view (smallest viewport) unless these styles are just an enhancement and overwriting for larger viewports will lead to extensive effort

+Styling the most likely simpler component structure on mobile devices first will lead to less and simplified code and fewer overwrites.
+Leaving out everything within media queries the code can be parsed much faster by mobile devices—and devices with few capabilities such as e-book readers will see a simple default view.

 ### Relative Units